andre-ye/andre-ye.github.io/english/spring/reading-notes/machinehood/machinehood.md

 - Social networking
 - Communication: silent vs encrypted text
 - "ought to live" rather than "will live" or "can live".
-- Personhood and machinehood; sentience.
+- Personhood and machine hood; sentience.
 What is true sentience?
 - Credibility in a post-truth culture, contradiction, information, reliability ratings.
 - Hacking, "rotaviruses", biology and software.
 - Pills: how humans compete with artificial intelligence.
 - Practicality and the future, the distribution of stress, care, concern, and responsibility.
 - Performance and livelihood
 - Abortion, human life.
-- Repair, rejuvination, zipping.
+- Repair, rejuvenation, zipping.

 <br>